orbisius/sak4wp/README.md

 It also allows you to find old/forgotten WordPress installations.
 If the version cannot be detected it will show 0.0.0 The versions that are older will be shown in red, the up-to-date ones will be shown in green.

+Plugin Manager
+- This module allows you to manage plugins: bulk download and install, TODO: (de)activate, delete.
+Just paste the plugin website link or zip file location.

 Please fork and improve!

 Future Ideas